VenturaBleak/ReinforcementLearning/README.md

 # Reinforcement Learning: Frozen Lake

 ## Overview
-This repository contains implementations of both Q-learning (QL) and Deep Q-learning (DeepQL) to solve the Frozen Lake environment from OpenAI's Gym library.
+This repository contains implementations of both Q-learning (QL) and Deep Q-learning (DeepQL; both online and offline) to solve the Frozen Lake environment from OpenAI's Gym library.

 ### Environment: Frozen Lake